 our produces your ship-name, meaning that you can run the following

 command instead of typing out the entire thing.
-Useful for comets, due to their
+This is especially useful for

 Most of the time we want to use Clay from Unix.
 Mount the entire contents of

 +cat displays the contents of